Work-Related Musculoskeletal Disorders (MSDs): Identifying the Risks

 Two risks are greater than one

-The more often you're exposed to a risk factor, the more likely you are to develop an MSD.
-In addition, your chance of injury greatly increases when risk factors are combined.
-For example, frequent repetition becomes even riskier when it's combined with excessive force.
+The more often you're exposed to a risk factor, the more likely you are to get an MSD.
+Your chance of injury also goes up greatly when risk factors are combined.
+For example, frequent repetition becomes even riskier when it's combined with lots of force.

 da Costa, BR.
 Risk Factors for MSD: A Systematic Review of Recent Longitudinal Studies.
 American Journal of Industrial Medicine (2010); 53(3); pps285-s323